DC Studios: Formation of DC Films and initial developments (2016–2022)

 After the divisive reception to Batman v Superman: Dawn of Justice (2016), Warner Bros.
 Pictures sought to stabilize the direction of its media franchise and shared universe, the DC Extended Universe (DCEU).
-In May 2016, the studio reorganized to have genre-responsible film executives, thus DC Entertainment films under Warner Bros.
+In May 2016, the studio reorganized to have genre-responsible film executives; thus, DC Entertainment films under Warner Bros.
 Pictures were placed under a new division, DC Films, to be led by Warner Bros. executive vice president, Jon Berg, and the chief creative officer of DC Comics, Geoff Johns.
 This was done in hopes of competing more directly with Marvel Studios' franchise, the Marvel Cinematic Universe.
-Johns kept his role at DC Comics, and reported to DC Entertainment's president, Diane Nelson, while Berg reported to Warner Bros.
+Johns kept his role at DC Comics and reported to DC Entertainment's president, Diane Nelson, while Berg reported to Warner Bros.
 Pictures' president, Greg Silverman.
 The division's formation was not designed to override the "director-driven" mandate.

-Justice League (2017) had one of the biggest film budgets (nearly $300 million) but grossed about $96 million in its opening weekend.
+Justice League (2017) had one of the largest film budgets–nearly $300 million–but grossed approximately $96 million in its opening weekend.
 Steven Zeitchik, in an analysis for The Washington Post, expected another course correction, with a possible change in leadership.
 Scott Mendelson of Forbes felt that the course correction would be for DC Films to give up on the shared universe, while continuing with the Wonder Woman films and occasionally other films, as Warner Bros. had other franchises they could work with.
 Despite this, in December, the studio reiterated their planned film slate for the DCEU.
 That same month, Warner Bros. announced that a new strategy and organization of DC Films would occur, with Berg leaving his position as the studio's co-president of production to form a Warner Bros.–based production company with Roy Lee.
 Johns was expected to remain involved in future DC films moving forward in an advisory role while continuing as the president and chief creative officer of DC Entertainment, with Warner Bros. expected to hire a new studio head.

-In January 2018, Warner Bros. executive Walter Hamada was appointed as the new president of DC Films, to oversee the films in the DCEU.
+In January 2018, Warner Bros. executive Walter Hamada was appointed as the new president of DC Films to oversee its DCEU films.
 Hamada was closely associated with New Line Cinema, and helped develop horror films, such as It (2017) and The Conjuring film franchise.
 Johns subsequently left his role at DC Entertainment that June, and he was no longer involved with the DCEU.
+The studio's DCEU film Aquaman (2018) grossed over $1.1 billion at the worldwide box office, became the highest-grossing film based on a DC Comics character and the highest-grossing DCEU entry.
+The studio's subsequent standalone film Joker (2019) grossed $1.07 billion, making it the highest-grossing R-rated film upon its release and the first to earn over a billion dollars at the worldwide box office.